Hardcoreprawn/architecture/input/posts/solutions/business-data-and-how-to-manage-it.md

 Ideally, we want to try and limit the number of systems customer-facing colleagues are using.
 They should be able to work in one place to ease training and stress.

-MDM involves creating or documenting a master record for each entity in the company's central processes to synchronise this data.
+Managing this data is done by understanding how information flows through an organisation and creating an authoritative model to keep every other system up to date.

 This single source can be decentralised, consolidated or any other shape you can imagine as long as the data source and the data relationships are understood, and the outcome results in an ability to see the whole picture about a customer, reseller, product or other important entity.

-## MDM Strategy
+## Data Strategy

-An MDM strategy sets the tone for the project, outlining why its important and what the expectations are for it.
+A data strategy sets the tone for the project, outlining why its important and what the expectations are for it, and how it will be acheived.
+It also includes how the organisation will confront its opposition.

 >[McKinsey cites modern data architecture](https://www.mckinsey.com/capabilities/mckinsey-digital/our-insights/how-to-build-a-data-architecture-to-drive-innovation-today-and-tomorrow) as a critical business driver, but it can be one of the most expensive projects a company can take on.
 A Strategy to adopt the right data capability for the organisation's growth and maturity is essential.